 Resources for May-Thurner Syndrome

-- You can sign up for their Facebook or Google support groups there.
+- You can sign up for their Facebook group there.

 - The patient testimonies listed on this page have helped me understand the seriousness of my condition.